MoarTube/MoarTube-Node/README.md

 At this point, you should probably look into creating a free [Cloudflare account](https://www.cloudflare.com/network/) so that you can [give your node CDN capabilities](https://moartube.com/guides/how-to-integrate-your-node-with-cloudflare).
 With over 300 data centers worlwide, Cloudflare will distribute most of your node's content.

-### Get The Client
+### Get MoarTube Client

-Once you've got your node up and running, it's time to get the [MoarTube Client](https://github.com/MoarTube/MoarTube-Client) so that you can connect to it.
+Once you've got your node up and running, it's time to get the [MoarTube Client](https://github.com/MoarTube/MoarTube-Client).

 ## Guides